pideu-mh/pan1781-sn-gcja5-BLE/README.md

 Attach the SN-GCJA5 PM sensor to the PAN1781 EVB as shown in the following picture.

-Also make sure to set the jumper on P17 as shown so that the 5V power supply pin is enabled correctly.
+> ⚠️ Also make sure to set the jumper on P17 as shown so that the 5V power supply pin is enabled correctly. otherwise the sensor will not be powered.

 ![image info](./images/hardware_setup.png)